Hernandiaz035/anemometer/README.md

 The project is divided by steps of approach according to each necessary feature.

 Common anemometers have several problems:
-* Need of special calibration when used inside a wind tunnel.
+* Need of a special calibration that should be done inside a wind tunnel for each physical change.
 * Dependency of specific random constants, provided by the shape and the angle of attack of the cups and quantity of cups.
 * Very limited range of wind speed.
 * Use of mechanical parts that could suffer wear use under hostile weather, like bearings getting rusty.